Hannibal vs. Scipio

 and succeeded in making it to

-He lost thousands of soldiers and many of his elephants.
+He lost many soldiers and most of his elephants.

 The first major battle was Trebia.